NYU-robot-learning/AnySense/README_Inference.md

 6) **Inference**: Run off-main on a dedicated queue; track inference time; guard with a pending flag to avoid overlap.
 7) **Postprocess**: Extract joint actions (last timestep if temporal).
 Gripper value updates UI + overlay, and AR visualization updates the target pose (skipped in USB mode).
 Latest result is published for the UI card.

-## UI/Controls (InferenceView)
+## UI/Controls

 - **Set goal**: Tap “Set goal”, then tap in AR to place the 3D target.
 - **Start/stop**: App toggle enables/disables inference; model loading overlay appears when switching models.
-- **Manual step**: “Get next action” calls manual inference using the buffered frames.
+- **Manual step**: “Get next action” calls manual inference using the existing buffered frames.
+This is specifically useful if there's significant deviation from target, and user wants to realign and restart inferencing.
+This also helps check for robustness in the performance.
-- **Modes**:
-  - Recording mode (USB off): proximity trigger or manual step drives inference.
-  - USB streaming: continuous buffer + frequency-based inference; gripper overlay is skipped in the model input because the real gripper is present.
 - **Visualization**: AR overlay shows the inferred pose (recording mode only).
 Gripper overlay image on-screen mirrors predicted gripper open/closed and shows an “iPhone Inferencing” badge when active.
-- **Status card**: `MLInferenceResultsView` shows gripper value and OPEN/CLOSED state; “Analyzing…” while waiting for first result.
+- **Status card**: `MLInferenceResultsView` shows gripper value and OPEN/CLOSED state.
-- **Other controls**: Record/stop capture, delete last recording (with confirm), flash toggle, grid overlay toggle, Bluetooth status bar.

 ## How to Use Quickly

 1) Ensure a compiled model is available (see min-stretch conversion flow) and enter the Inference tab.
+A demo model is already loaded up, trained on object pick-up tasks.
-2) Enable inference; wait for “Preparing Model…” to finish if shown.
+2) Enable AI inference from the settings view; wait for “Preparing Model…” to finish if shown.
-3) Tap “Set goal” and place the target in AR.
+3) Tap “Set goal” and click on a pointplace the target in AR.
-4) Press Record (or leave USB streaming on) and either approach the goal (proximity trigger) or tap “Get next action.”
+4) Press Record, and start aligning the blue arrow to the red arrow (that changes from red to green as you get closer).
+As you align, the next action is inferenced.
+If next action is far off target, you can retry inferencing using the "Get next action" button.
-5) Watch the AR pose updates (recording mode) and the gripper card/overlay for state and timing feedback.
+5) Watch the AR pose updates and the gripper card/overlay for state and timing feedback.

-## Notes for Researchers

-- Temporal window and goal handling match the training assumptions: three recent frames plus a 3D goal mapped into the labels frame.
-- Current resize is 224×224; if your model was exported for 256×256, update `modelInputSize`, shared buffers, and processing paths accordingly.
-- Gripper is treated as a continuous scalar; UI thresholds `<0.7` as CLOSED.
-- Inference frequency can be throttled to study latency/throughput tradeoffs; visualization frequency is synchronized to the chosen inference cadence.
-- Debug hooks: optional frame saves, transform debug prints, and detailed console logs around buffering, padding, and overlay application.